iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/smallscale_movie.gif" class="img-fluid" %}

 <p class="legend">
 Training a network with 1000 neurons with very small initial values using gradient descent.
 The output of the network is in blue, the four data points (red crosses) represent linear data.
 Each green triangle represents one neuron with its activation point horizontally, and its norm vertically.
 The orientation of the triangle reveals which side the neuron will activate the data.
 At initialization, the repartition of the activation point is uniform.
-However, as training progress most neurons that activate toward the right converge to $-1.3$.
+However, as training progresses most neurons that activate toward the right converge to $-1.3$.
 Once the norm of the neuron at activating at $-1.3$ is large enough, the loss decreases and we quickly reach convergence.
 </p>

 If you take orthogonal data and a small scale, the behavior is very predictable<d-cite key="boursierGradientFlowDynamics2022c"></d-cite> even in a regression setting.